ntnext/deep-agents-ui-fork/README.md

 Open [http://localhost:3000](http://localhost:3000) to test out your deep agent!

 ### Connecting to a Deep Agent
-When you open the app for the first time, you will be prompted to supply 3 required fields
+When you open the app for the first time, you will be prompted to supply 2 required fields
 - Agent Deployment URL: The URL for the agent that you are connecting to
-- Agent ID: The ID of the agent that you're connecting to
-- Assistant ID: The ID of the assistant that you are looking to use and optimize against
+- Assistant ID: The ID of the assistant or agent that you are looking to use and optimize against
 - LangSmith API Key: Only required if you are looking to use or optimize a deployed graph

 You can edit these at any time by clicking on the Settings cog.